wuunder/tracing/README.md

-# OT
+# Tracing

-OT is a library that contains some standardized telemetry modules with ease of use.
+Tracing is a library that contains some standardized telemetry modules with ease of use.
 It allows control over which modules should be activated.

 ## Installation